rafatorgar/rafatorgar.github.io/_posts/2025-11-18-how-we-built-ai-competency-evaluation.md

 This was counterintuitive but consistent across our testing.

-## FAQs

-{% include faq.html
-   question="Can the definition of the same competency level vary between candidates?" answer="No. The level definition remains fixed, according to the competency dictionary.

-What varies is the justification: it adapts to the critical incidents and evidence observed in each interview, which are unique for each candidate."
-%}

-{% include faq.html
-   question="What information is generated for a competency?" answer="Competencies are analyzed based on critical incidents mentioned in the conversation.
-From these critical incidents we extract:

-- Detected level and definition
-- Justification of detected level based on critical incidents
-- List of evidence
-- Recommendations on what points to probe further to improve competency evaluation"
-%}

 ## Implementation Summary

 The critical incident competency evaluation section extracts **critical incidents** that include: impact, intensity, intensity reason, situation, task, behavior, result, learning, and time references.